greg4fun/katacoda-scenarios-1/docker-storage/step1.md

 - How do I view detailed info on a volume [docker inspect]
 ----
 ![Volumes](./types-of-mounts-bind.png?raw=true "Title")
-#### TODO: add in the pictures

-Docker has two options for containers to store files in the host machine so that the files are persisted even after the container stops:
+Docker has three options for containers to store files in the host machine so that the files are persisted even after the container stops:

 - volumes
-- bind mounts.
+- bind mounts
+- tmpfs

 If you’re running Docker on Linux you can also use a tmpfs mount.
 If you’re running Docker on Windows you can also use a named pipe.